 It effectively opened the floodgates of pioneer migration along the Oregon Trail and became known as the Great Emigration of 1843.

-Upon Whitman’s return to his mission, his main goal shifted from converting Indians to assisting white settlers.
+Upon Whitman’s return to his mission, his main goal shifted from converting American Indians to assisting white settlers.
 As more settlers arrived, the Cayuse became resentful and hostile.

 After a measles epidemic broke out in 1847, the Cayuse population was decimated, despite Whitman using his medical knowledge to help them.